 Do I need to repay funds that I’ve been awarded?

 No. Funds are provided as outright gifts and do not need to be repaid.

 Donating to the Taking Care Fund

-Theatre Washington announced a new goal to raise one million dollars for the Taking Care Fund by the end of 2021, with a generous $100,000 matching gift from The Revada Foundation of the Logan Family.
-As of February 2021, the Fund has raised over $500,000 from more than 1,200 community donors.
+Theatre Washington announced a new goal to raise one million dollars for the Taking Care Fund, with a generous $100,000 matching gift from The Revada Foundation of the Logan Family.
+As of August 2021, the Fund has raised over $600,000 from more than 1,200 community donors.
 The fund is genuinely a community-supported gift to the local theatre industry.
 Besides direct donations, funds are raised by the yellow bucket brigade collections after local theatre performances.
 Theatre Washington is a 501c3 organization.
 The amount of your contribution to the Taking Care Fund is tax-deductible.